-The KPI Board met five times in Fiscal 2023 and each KPI director was in attendance at each meeting.
+The KPI Board met four times in Fiscal 2024 and each KPI director was in attendance at each meeting, with the exception of Sarah Kruger at the Q4 meeting due to extenuating circumstances.

 OTHER BUSINESS

 Management is not aware of any matter intended to come before the Meeting other than those items of business set forth in the attached Notice of Meeting.
 If any other matters properly come before the Meeting, it is the intention of the persons named in the form of proxy to vote in respect of those matters in accordance with their judgment.